Entropy-based models to randomize real-world hypergraphs: Expected value of the clique motif eigenvector centrality

 The clique motif eigenvector centrality (CEC) has been proposed in~\cite{Benson2019}: its $i$-th entry, $\text{CEC}_i$, is nothing else that the corresponding entry of the Perron-Frobenius eigenvector of $\mathbf{W}$.

-In order to evaluate the expected value of the CEC, we have explicitly sampled the ensemble of incidence matrices induced by the HCM; then, we have calculated the matrix $\tilde{\mathbf{W}}$ induced by each $\tilde{\mathbf{I}}$, according to Eq.~(\ref{eq:W}).
+In order to evaluate the expected value of the CEC, we have explicitly sampled the ensemble of incidence matrices induced by the HCM; then, we have calculated the matrix $\tilde{\mathbf{W}}$ induced by each $\tilde{\mathbf{I}}$, according to Eq.~(59) of the main text.
 Afterwards, we have calculated the Perron-Frobenius eigenvector of each `projected' matrix and taken their average in an entry-wise fashion.

 Remarkably, we found that the aforementioned ensemble average basically coincides with the Perron-Frobenius eigenvector of the ensemble average of $\mathbf{W}$ itself, i.e. $\langle\mathbf{W}\rangle_\text{HCM}$, as Fig.~\ref{fig11} shows.